irit-melodi/attelo/README.md

 Attelo can be used as a library, or (more likely) as a standalone program with the following subcommands:

-attelo learn
-~ Build attachment/relation models from (CSV) feature files
+* attelo learn: Build attachment/relation models from (CSV) feature files

-attelo decode
-~ (the parser proper) Predict links given models (from `attelo learn`) and a set of features
+* attelo decode: (the parser proper) Predict links given models (from `attelo learn`) and a set of features

-attelo evaluate
-~ Cross-fold evaluation a pair of feature files
+* attelo evaluate: Cross-fold evaluation a pair of feature files

 ## Requirements